singhsv13/NewsApp/README.md

 - **Detailed News Cards:** News articles are displayed in attractive cards, showing the article title, author, and a link to access the full news story.
 The card text color adapts to the selected mode for readability.

-- **Category Button Highlight:** When a category filter is selected, the corresponding button is highlighted to indicate the active filter.

 ## Technologies Used